linkedin/DuaLip/docs/index.rst

 Acknowledgments
 ------------------
 Implementations of some methods in DuaLip were inspired by other open-source libraries.
-Discussions with several LinkedIn employees influenced aspects of this library.
+Discussions with several LinkedIn employees influenced various aspects of this library.
 A full list of acknowledgements can be found :ref:`here <acknowledgements>`.

 References
 ------------------
-DuaLip has been created on the basis of the following research paper.
+DuaLip has been created on the basis of the following research papers.
 If you cite DuaLip, please use the following:

         .. code:: latex